-Cecil Thomas: Soldier Sculptor is a project which will focus on the personal wartime experiences of Cecil Thomas FRBS (1885-1976), one of the Society’s most prestigious members whose papers, including his unpublished autobiography, are held in our archives, and whose previous home and studio, Dora House, were bequeathed by Thomas to the Society in 1976.
+Cecil Thomas: Soldier Sculptor is a project which focuses on the personal wartime experiences of Cecil Thomas FRBS (1885-1976), one of the Society’s most prestigious members whose papers, including his unpublished autobiography, are held in our archives.
+His home and studio, Dora House, was bequeathed by Thomas to the Society in 1976.

 Funded by a National Lottery Heritage Fund First World War: then & now grant.